thradams/thradams.github.io/clang.md

 ```

 ## Auto pointers

 Pointers can be qualified with auto.
 This tells the type system
 that this pointer is the onwer of the pointed object.

+This information is used to generate destructors.

 ```cpp
 struct X {